FAQ

 0112143434 – Information Centre

-FRIC (Free Re-Importation Certificate) should be obtained before export of such items from the Export Office of the Customs Headquarters.
+FRIC (Free Re-Importation Certificate) should be obtained before export from the Export Office of Customs Headquarters.
+After arrival, such items can be cleared without paying duties subject to identification.

 Do I need to pay any export levies?